 With the Modern Times expansion, the goal of sending a Tropico citizen into space can be realized, as well as building towering skyscrapers and eco-friendly solar power plants.
 One of the key improvements allows the modernization of older buildings.
 No longer will you have to set cockroach infested apartment buildings to demolish one by one, but instead renovation can take place across every one – turning them into modern apartment buildings with a higher standard living.
 For one reason or another, not all buildings are able to be renovated, which becomes a minor annoyance when trying to “modernize” the nation.
 Having a “select all” option for building types would go a long way, considering wages can be set across similar jobs, as well as the rent.

 Tropico 4 Gold Edition is the definitive way to experience Tropico.
 With the inclusion of Modern Times, it was a pleasure seeing towering glass structures completely dwarf older buildings, as well as seeing the visual improvements since the last game that help liven the experience.
 Blimps and balloons floating high above the city adds a charming touch, randomized visuals buildings and gardens keep things from feeling stale – even el presidente can be customized with a variety of different outfits.
-Nothing says “obey me” like a hooded sweatshirt, jeans and a crown.Note: The Tropico 4 Gold Edition review was written based on the Xbox 360 version of the game provided by the publisher.
+Nothing says “obey me” like a hooded sweatshirt, jeans and a crown.Note: Tropico 4 Gold Edition was reviewed on Xbox 360.
+A physical copy of the game was provided by the publisher/developer.